 -

-Maintain balance : Always adjust in pairs (loosen one, tighten another) to prevent the overall tension of the wheel from becoming unbalanced.
+Keep your balance: Always adjust in pairs (loosen one, tighten another) to prevent the overall wheel tension from becoming unbalanced.

 4. Make final adjustments

-When the deviations are almost imperceptible, it is time to fine-tune the details:
+When the deviations are almost imperceptible, it's time to fine-tune the details:

 -

-Finishing touches : Gently adjust any spots that need a little tweaking.
-At this stage, focus on getting the ring to spin completely smoothly.
+Final touches: Gently adjust any spots that need a little tweaking.
+At this stage, focus on getting the hoop to rotate completely evenly.

 -

-Check the tension : Run your fingers along the spokes to feel if any are too loose or tight.
-Balance the tensions to avoid future problems.
+Check the voltage: Run your fingers along the spokes to feel if any are too loose or tight.
+Balance the tension to avoid future problems.

 5. Check the final result